 A vaginal infection is no day at the park for anyone, but for women and people who are trying to get pregnant, some vaginal infections may pose additional problems, such as reducing your odds of conceiving.

 When the vagina is infection-free, its vaginal microbiome, the environment of healthy microbes within, contains mostly acidic bacteria like lactobacillus.
-But when an infection is present, the vaginal microbiome changes to a more alkaline, or unhealthy bacteria.
+But when a vaginal infection is present, the vaginal microbiome changes to a more alkaline, or unhealthy bacteria.

 Bacterial Vaginosis & The Vaginal Microbiome